Conventional Seeding Contractors UK

 Precision Establishment

-Drill seeding places seed at the correct depth with accurate spacing, maximising germination rates and producing uniform coverage.
-Our Blec Turfmaker drills leave a clean finish that meets amenity and landscape specifications without patchy results or over-seeding.
+Drill seeding places seed at the correct depth with accurate spacing, maximising germination rates and producing uniform coverage that meets BS 4428:1989 landscape specifications.
+Our Blec Turfmaker drills deliver a clean finish for amenity grassland, playing fields and high-profile landscaping without patchy results or the need for re-seeding.

 Programme Integration

-Tractor-mounted equipment covers large areas quickly—several hectares in a day when conditions allow.
-For projects where seeding follows topsoil spreading or final grading, conventional methods slot into the earthworks programme without specialist mobilisation delays.
+Tractor-mounted equipment covers 1 to 2 hectares per day under suitable conditions.
+For projects where seeding follows topsoil spreading or final grading, conventional methods slot directly into the earthworks programme without specialist mobilisation delays.
+Where both seeding methods are needed, CDTS North & West can mobilise conventional and hydroseeding equipment to site simultaneously, removing the need to coordinate separate contractors.

 Where Conventional Seeding Fits on Your Project

-Whether you're establishing amenity grassland on a housing development in the North West, reinstating highway verges after topsoil placement across England and Wales, or vegetating land restoration sites with stable substrates, conventional seeding delivers consistent results at predictable cost.
+Whether you are establishing amenity grassland on a housing development, reinstating highway verges after topsoil placement, or vegetating large restoration sites with stable substrates, conventional seeding delivers consistent results at predictable cost.

-Topsoiled verges, central reservations and embankment tops where tractor access allows
+Topsoiled verges, central reservations and embankment tops where tractor access allows.
+Seeding to MCHW Series 3000 specification for National Highways and local authority schemes.

 Playing pitches, parks and public realm requiring uniform establishment to specification